Yale College Community Care (YC³)

 About the Program

-Founded in the spring of 2021, YC3 has eight full-time staff members; four College Care Clinicians and four Community Wellness Specialists.
+Founded in the spring of 2021, YC³ has ten full-time staff members; five College Care Clinicians, four Community Wellness Specialists and a Director.
 All team members meet with students individually and through group opportunities.
-In addition to these services, YC3 team members can assist students who are thinking about pursuing more formal, ongoing therapy through Yale Mental Health and Counseling.
-Students can schedule YC3 appointments directly.
+In addition to these services, YC³ team members can assist students who are thinking about pursuing more formal, ongoing therapy through Yale Mental Health and Counseling.
+Students can schedule YC³ appointments directly.

 Mission Statement